SimphiweNdlovu/COS341-Practicals/README.md

    - Understand and implement scoping rules in a compiler.
    - Handle variable scoping and symbol table management.

-4. Practical 4:(OSP) Optimization Techniques
+4. Practical 4:(OSP) Machine-Code Generation
-   - Explore various optimization techniques to improve the performance of the generated code.
+   - Pattern/replacement pairs for a subset of the MIPS instruction set.

 5. Practical 5: Translation
    - Study the process of translating source code into executable machine code.